asmaloney/libE57Format/README.md

 This is a fork of [E57RefImpl](https://sourceforge.net/projects/e57-3d-imgfmt/).
 The original source is from [E57RefImpl 1.1.332](https://sourceforge.net/projects/e57-3d-imgfmt/files/E57Refimpl-src/).

 The original code had not been touched in years and I wanted to make changes to compile it on macOS.
 Forking it gave me a bit more freedom to update the code and make changes as required.
-Everything was stripped out except the main implementation for reading & writing E57.
+Everything was stripped out except the main implementation for reading & writing E57 files.

 Notes: